 There is a curriculum especially designed for Advanced Leadership Fellows consisting of an Introduction to Harvard, structured Think Tanks, a Global Conference or Field Immersion experience, and the Spring Semester Core Course.

 - Can I audit classes?

 - How many days per week am I expected to be in residence at Harvard?

-To fully benefit from the program and all the intellectual resources at Harvard, Fellows are required to be in residence 3 days a week during the first semester (from late January through mid-May).
+To fully benefit from the program and all the intellectual resources at Harvard, Fellows are required to be in residence at least 3 days a week during the first semester (from late January through mid-May).

 - Will Advanced Leadership Partners (spouses or partners) have the same access to program activities?

 - Will Fellows engage with students?

 Fellows frequently lead study groups and connect with students with shared interests or through class projects.
 These study groups provide opportunities for students to learn from Fellows and to construct with them action plans and designs to intervene in improving social sectors around the world.

 - What will happen when I finish the ALI Fellowship?

 - Does Harvard provide housing while I am a Fellow?

 - Will there be parking available for Fellows and Fellow-partners?

 For Fellows who may be commuting to their Fellowship, the Advanced Leadership Initiative will provide information on parking options.
 The cost of parking will be paid by the Fellow.

 - Will I have a Harvard ID card?

 Fellows will be provided with a Harvard identification card to access libraries, websites, and many of the resources of the Harvard community.
 Advanced Leadership Partners will be provided with a Harvard-affiliated ID, as well.